 Spring storms usually bring much desired showers to our lawns and gardens.
 However, heavy rains can be damaging to even the healthiest of plants by drowning them or causing mold or mildew to grow.
 Protect your lawn and garden from future downpours and take action with these solutions.

-If you’ve recently planted grass seed, keep it from washing away by covering it with an organic mulch or a biodegradable burlap.
+Heavy rain can wash grass seed away.
+Keep seeds in place by covering it with peat moss, organic mulch or a biodegradable burlap.
 Covering your grass seed will also help conserve moisture and hide it from hungry birds.

 Protect Your Garden